chrisemerson/vote.poker/README.md

 All contained within `terraform/`.
 Terraform is also used to handle deployments, reading code from the `lambdas/` and `frontend/public/` directories and uploading them to AWS Lambda and AWS S3 respectively.

+Both `zip` and `jq` must be available on the environment that terraform is run in, as well as support for running bash files.